-Bandwidth Reservation guarantees outgoing bandwidth on serial lines, Frame Relay interfaces, V.25 bis switched circuits, and ISDN lines.
-Uncompressed PPP, compressed PPP, and Proteon Serial Line data links are supported.
-Bandwidth Reservation is not available for X.25 interfaces.
+Bandwidth Reservation guarantees outgoing bandwidth on serial lines, Frame Relay PVCs, V.25 bis switched circuits, DTR dialing switched circuits, and ISDN lines.
+Uncompressed PPP and compressed PPP data links are supported.
+Bandwidth Reservation is not available for X.25 interfaces and Frame Relay SVCs.
 Each interface on the Router has its own Bandwidth Reservation settings.
 The system reserves percentages of the total bandwidth for specified classes of traffic.
 These percentages are a guaranteed minimum for the class when the serial line is fully loaded.
 A class can exceed its guaranteed minimum on a line with light traffic, using up to 100% of the line bandwidth.
 The system dynamically adapts to changes in line speed, applying the same percentage to the new line speed.